novomancy/film3/README.md

 ## Expectations &amp; Norms

-**~~Meatspace~~Zoom Participation**
+**Meatspace Participation**

 This course develops a shared understanding of digital culture that will evolve as your ideas bounce off of and are transformed by others in the class.
 If the only time you talk is when you&#39;re giving a presentation then you will have little opportunity to contribute to the shared understanding developed by the class and I will not have much information to use when evaluating your success in the class (i.e., grade).
 Ask questions, throw in comments, and generally add to the discussion as much as possible, particularly if you think you missed something or you have a stupid question.
 The odds are good that I failed to completely explain whatever you missed and other people are as confused as you are.

 You will be expected to meet with collaborators outside of class.
-I strongly encourage you to use the designated x hour for these meetings, but you are free to set them as needed to accommodate your schedules.
+I encourage you to use the designated x hour for these meetings when we do not use it for class, but you are free to set them as needed to accommodate your schedules.

-**Online Participation Beyond Zoom**
+**Online Participation**

-At the beginning of the class we will choose an asynchronous platform to supplement live Zoom calls–either Slack or Discord, whichever we decide we collectively feel most comfortable using.

-Either way, that platform will have dedicated channels to sharing interesting and relevant resources:
+This course includes both a Canvas site and a Slack group.
+The Canvas site will be the home of static resources like the syllabus and readings, while the Slack group is for discussion.
+The Slack group will include:

 - A jargon file where we will define terms and concepts that are unfamiliar
 - Links to digital artwork that you find compelling in some way (or documentation if it is offline)